 Yeah, yeah, but how can we try them, you might ask?
 Follow Voidlive on IG to find out about Void beer tapping events at each brewery and/or taproom, and stay plugged in to learn about the release party shenanigans we’re planning for July.

-Read all about this year’s batch of Void brews below and stay tuned.
-More events to come!
+Read all about this year’s batch of Void brews below and join us on Thursday, Friday, or, preferably both!

 Fill the Void